HemantSinghBanagri/tindog/README.md

 # tindog
-This Website is for dog maching website .
+This Website is for dog maching app advertiser